home-assistant/home-assistant.io/source/dashboards/features.markdown

 ## Lock commands

-Widget that shows buttons to open or close a [lock](/integrations/lock).
+Widget that displays buttons to lock or unlock a [lock](/integrations/lock).

 <p class='img'>
   <img src='/images/dashboards/features/lock_feature_commands.png' alt='Screenshot of the tile card with the lock commands feature'>